Staying asleep

 Alcohol and sleep are uneasy bedfellows.

 Although a sedative that many people use to fall asleep, alcohol affects sleep quality, particularly in the second half of the night, causing wakening and affecting REM or ‘dream’ sleep.
+Alcohol can also act as a diuretic, causing us to wake more frequently to pee…

-There is a fascinating conversation between Andrew Huberman and Matt Walker, below, about the impact of alcohol on sleep, and you can also hear Dr Caitlin Chasser talk about it in our Conversation with Experts, at timestamp 45:28.
+There is a helpful conversation between Andrew Huberman and Matt Walker, below, about the impact of alcohol on sleep, and you can also hear Dr Caitlin Chasser talk about it in our Conversation with Experts, at timestamp 45:28.

+Separate temperature ecosystems (temperature control mattress covers, separate duvets, separate beds or rooms) can be helpful, depending what is acceptable to you both.
+Earplugs (and a medical review for a snoring partner depending what the issue is), can also help.
 If your partner is waking much earlier than you, consider vibrating wrist alarms so that they don’t disturb you when their alarm goes off.

 Children can be very disruptive to sleep.
 Please see the Sleep Project for specific advice and training programmes, below.